Updated on September 9, 2019. Reviewed by Chris Day (Optician).

 BASE CURVE (BC) & DIAMETER (DIA)

 If you find the information displayed above on your prescription, there’s no doubt that you have a contact lens prescription!
-Both the Base Curve (BC) and Diameter (DIA) of a contact lens ensures a proper fit on your cornea and total eye surface to ensure comfort, and encourages eye health including allowing proper oxygen to the eye.
+Both the Base Curve (BC) and Diameter (DIA) of a contact lens ensures a proper fit on your cornea and total eye surface.
+Those features ensure comfort and encourage eye health, including allowing proper oxygen to the eye.
 You’ll also need this information if you want to order contact lenses online.